derekbolyard/AccessLens/AccessLensApi/README.md

 - `POST /stripe/webhook` – handle Stripe billing events.

 Additional utility endpoints exist for storage testing and the example weather forecast controller used by the ASP.NET template.

+## Authentication Flow

+AccessLens uses a secure JWT-based magic link authentication system:

+1. User requests a magic link via `POST /api/auth/send-magic-link`
+2. System generates a short-lived JWT (15 minutes) and emails it as a clickable link
+3. User clicks the link, which calls `GET /api/auth/magic/{token}`
+4. System validates the JWT, marks email as verified, and redirects with a session token
+5. Frontend receives the session token for API authentication

+This eliminates the need for passwords or manually entered codes while maintaining security.